 Melissa is a short-term rental permit expert of Type A and Type B permits and a Host2Host member.

-Portland requires Airbnb hosts to submit their licensing data by December 31, 2019 or be removed from the platform.
+Portland requires Airbnb hosts to submit their licensing data or be removed from the platform.

 If you host in Portland, Oregon you have likely received notifications from either Airbnb or your management companies that Airbnb now requires each operator to register their property through Airbnb's system.
-Whether you are new to Airbnb or a veteran STR host, you must register with Airbnb before the December 31, 2019 or be removed from their platform.
+Whether you are new to Airbnb or a veteran STR host, you must register with Airbnb or be removed from their platform.